 On this list of New York City's most popular baby names for girls, old-fashioned choices from Grandma's time dominate, with melodious names like Isabella, Sophia, and Olivia ranking tops.
 Compiled by the NYC Health Department (along with the top baby names for boys in New York), this data (released in December 2015) reveals the most popular baby names for girls in New York in 2014.
 So read on for your perfect made-for-Manhattan girl's name!
+Be sure to check out baby stores in NYC as well.

 Holding firm on the number one spot for three years, Sophia is from the Greek for "wisdom."
 It doesn't hurt that the name conjures images of Italian bombshell Sophia Loren or Colombian starlet Sofia Vergara (the Sofia spelling variation of the name falls in this year's number 9 spot).
 A grand total of 586 Sophias were born in New York City in 2014.